MicrosoftDocs/customer-insights/topics/developers/tutorials/send-elsewhere.md

 ---
 uid: developers/tutorials/send-elsewhere
 ---
-You can use these SDKs to send data.
+You can use SDKs to send data.
 See the following link.

 [Downloads]()